The admissions process

 Shortlisting decisions will start from mid-November.
 Final decisions and notification of offers will be communicated in January.
 All communications will be sent via email.

 Feedback on admissions decisions should be requested from the college which considered the application, before 15 February in the year after the application was made.
 Requests after this deadline will not be processed.
 All enquiries about admissions decisions are dealt with on an individual basis between applicants and the college who are considering the application.
-At St Hilda’s, we do not share feedback with anyone other than the applicant and all requests must be submitted through the feedback form (which will be available from 15 October until 15 February).
-Feedback requested before 4 January will be answered in twenty working days starting from 4 January; all other requests will be answered within twenty working days of receipt of request.
+At St Hilda’s, we do not share feedback with anyone other than the applicant and all requests must be submitted through the online feedback form (which will be available from 15 October until 15 February).
+Feedback requested before 4 January 2022 will be answered in twenty working days starting from 4 January 2022; all other requests will be answered within twenty working days of receipt of request.